Intensive Training Program for those Interested in Spiritual Direction

 Nancy L. Bieber, Decision Making & Spiritual Discernment: The Sacred Art of Finding Your Way (Skylight Paths, 2012).
 ISBN: 978-1-59473-289-9

-The second week-long course in the program is scheduled in the spring, April 26 – May 1, 2020.
-Then, one additional week-long intensive, October 25-30, 2020 will complete the course of study.
+The second week-long course in the program is scheduled in the spring, April 23-28, 2023 and the final week-long session is scheduled for September 17-22, 2023, which will complete the course of study.
 Registration for these two sessions will be available soon.
 A certificate of completion will be awarded upon completion of the entire program, which includes these three week-long sessions and the required course work.

 Guided by Kathy Brown and Sr. Bernie Claps, CBS.